The Renewed Covenant vs the New Covenant

 Uninspired pages in the Bible

 Note: the Greek words hristianos “Christians” is a translation of the Hebrew word mashiach which means “anointed one”.
 The transliteration of mashiach in English would be “Messiah”.
 The new converts were such called by the pagans, because they became followers of Yeshua HaMashiach, the Anointed One of YHVH.
-But the apostles and new converts had never called themselves “Christians”.
+But the apostles and the new converts had never called themselves “Christians”.

 The page before Gen 1:1 reads “The Old Testament” (aka The Old Covenant) and the page before Mat 1:1 reads “The New Testament” (aka The New Covenant).
 We know for a fact that Mosheh (Moses) had never written the page “The Old Testament” and Matityahu (Matthew) had never written the page “The New Testament”.

 So, who inserted these uninspired pages in the Scripture and by what authority it was made, because at the time of their writings neither had Mosheh nor Matityahu known such words as “The Old Covenant” and “The New Covenant”?
 There was and still is only one Covenant.

 The Renewed Covenant in the hearts

 What is interesting to note here is that we find both words berit and chadashah coupling in Jer 31:31 in the legal term berit chadashah, Renewed Covenant, as we read,